Gladiator II: Development

 Paramount Pictures CEO Brian Robbins worked with Ridley Scott on Gladiator II.

 A version of the script featured Maximus in a brief flashback cameo appearance in the final scene.
 In November 2018, it was announced that Paramount was greenlighting the development of a sequel.
 Scott was in early negotiations to once again serve as director, with a script written by Peter Craig.
 Scott would also serve as producer alongside Douglas Wick, Lucy Fisher, Walter Parkes, and Laurie MacDonald, with the project being a joint-venture production between Paramount, Scott Free Productions, Red Wagon Entertainment, and Parkes+ MacDonald Image Nation.
 In June 2019, the producers revealed that the script took place 25 to 30 years after the first film.
 The plot was reported to center around Lucius.
 In April 2021, Chris Hemsworth approached Crowe with a proposal to become involved with the project, with the intention to co-produce the film.
 While working together on the Marvel Cinematic Universe (MCU) film Thor: Love and Thunder (2022), the two actors shared additional ideas for the film.

 By September 2021, Scott stated that the script was once again being worked on with his intention being to direct the sequel upon the completion of production on Napoleon (2023).
 In November, it was revealed that David Scarpa, who worked with Scott on Napoleon, was rewriting the script.
 Scott stated in a 2023 interview that they had struggled for 10 months to write the script four years previously, until they revisited the idea of Lucius as the "survivor" of the original film.
 According to Scott, the premise for the sequel began with the emperors Caracalla and Geta.
 He said, "After Commodus's death, there was a scramble for the chair, and out of that eventually came a man who became the father of the two princes...
 One of them was just this side of being dysfunctional, a lunatic.
 The other one tried to control his brother.
 So that state of constant disagreement and fluctuating personalities was where we began."
+The film's final credits went to Scarpa for the screenplay from a story by Scarpa and Craig, while off-screen Additional Literary Material credit was given to Franzoni, Krysty Wilson-Cairns, and Jack Thorne.